microsoft/FILM/VaLProbing/README.md

 **Step 1: Download Data.**

-The three probing tasks mentioned in our paper are contained in [https://huggingface.co/datasets/In2Training/VaLProbing-32K/](https://huggingface.co/datasets/In2Training/VaLProbing-32K/).
+Our synthesized data for the three probing tasks mentioned in the paper are contained in [https://huggingface.co/datasets/In2Training/VaLProbing-32K/](https://huggingface.co/datasets/In2Training/VaLProbing-32K/).
 Download the data locally for the later inference and plotting stage.
 ```bash
 python download.py